 - International Relations

-The ABA does not recommend any particular group of undergraduate majors or courses that should be taken to prepare for legal education.
-However, there are important skills and values, and significant bodies of knowledge that can be acquired prior to law school:
+Although the ABA does not recommend any particular group of undergraduate majors or courses that should be taken to prepare for legal education, there are significant skills, values, and bodies of knowledge that are strongly emphasized:

 - Analytic and problem-solving skills